-Australian-born artist Ayjay is a self-taught psychedelic digital painter and graffiti muralist.
+Australian-born artist Ayjay is a self-taught psychedelic digital painter, virtual reality sculptor and graffiti muralist.

 Committed to a lifelong journey of art, he learns from and collaborates with visionary art, spiritual and psychedelic communities from around the world in an effort to consciously create and live in a way that deepens his inner and outer connections with spirit.

 His works have been exhibited among widely revered artists such as Chris Dyer, Luis Tamani, Mifsud, Scott Tuckfield, Luke Schroeder, Trent Kuhn and many others.
 He has links to the Australian festival culture and has been invited to exhibit his work in conjunction with such festivals as Rainbow Serpent and Esoteric.

 With a thirst to expand his creative potential, Ayjay has workshopped with artists Jake Kobrin, Jonathan Solter and

 worked collaboratively on artworks with Ben Ridgeway, Glass Crane, Symmetric Vision, and Steven Haman creating show visuals for the musician Tipper.